USS Cape Esperance: Post-war and Cold War

 Following the end of the war, she joined the Operation Magic Carpet fleet, which repatriated U.S. servicemen from around the Pacific.
 She first made a run from San Diego to Pearl Harbor, ferrying aircraft and veterans to San Francisco, where she arrived on 11 September 1945.
 Until mid-1946, she made several such Magic Carpet runs, touching stops throughout the Pacific.
 After being released from the Magic Carpet fleet, she proceeded to Bremerton, Washington, where she was decommissioned on 22 August 1946, and subsequently mothballed in the Pacific Reserve Fleet.

-Cape Esperance was recommissioned on 5 August 1950 under the identification T-CVE-88, as an aircraft transport carrier serving under the Military Sealift Command.
+Cape Esperance was brought back into service on 5 August 1950 under the identification T-CVE-88, as an aircraft transport carrier serving under the Military Sealift Command.
 Most of her weapons were stripped from her hull, and she was operated by a mostly civilian crew.
-Immediately after being recommissioned, she began delivering aircraft to Japan, where they would participant in the Korean War.
+Immediately after being put back into service, she began delivering aircraft to Japan, where they would participant in the Korean War.
 For the next nine years, Cape Esperance fulfilled a variety of duties, including supporting nuclear tests at Eniwetok, and ferrying aircraft to the Royal Thai Air Force.
 She engaged in an average of nine transpacific voyages per year, reinforcing forces of the Southeast Asia Treaty Organization, as well as U.S. assets in the Pacific.
-In 1952, she steamed for Hong Kong, where she evacuated planes of the Republic of China Air Force which were in danger of being seized by advancing PLA forces.
+In 1952, she steamed for Hong Kong, where she evacuated planes previously belonging to the Republic of China that were hastily sold to Civil Air Transport to prevent being seized by advancing PLA forces.
 She was reclassified as a utility aircraft transport carrier, T-CVU-88, on 12 June 1955, and began conducting transatlantic voyages, ferrying aircraft to bases in Western Europe.
 She then returned to the Pacific, and proceeded to transport aircraft to Pakistan in 1956.

 She was decommissioned a second time on 15 January 1959, as the operation of Casablanca-class escort carriers became less and less economical.
 She was abandoned in favor of Bogue-class escort carriers, who served for another decade as transport carriers, before they too became obsolete and uneconomical.
 She was sold for scrapping on 14 May 1959, and ultimately broken up in Japan throughout January 1961.